develop-me/bootcamp--week-09-10--react/scripts/09-one-way-data-flow/README.md

 - Lift state into the parent
 - Assign each button a number
 - Pass a function for click handler
+  - Each function does something different
+  - Child component **doesn't care what the function does**
+- Demonstrate writing as a single component and then breaking out

 **Challenges**: `challenges/01-one-way-data-flow/01-lifting-state/README.md`